elgs/gosqlapi/README.md

 ### Managed Tokens

 Managed tokens are stored in the database.
-The table and database that will store managed tokens are configured as the `token_table` in `gosqlapi.json`.
+The table and database that will store managed tokens are configured as `token_table` in `gosqlapi.json`.

 ```json
 {